paulgribble/GribbleLab/faq.md

 # Research Data

 We use Dropbox Business to store and share all of our research-related documents and data.
 If you haven't received an invitation for an sign-up, let me know and I'll send it to you.
 Our Dropbox Business accounts allow for unlimited data storage.
-Use your Dropbox Business account **ONLY** for lab-related data and files.
+Use your Dropbox Business account **only** for lab-related data and files.

-**Do not use the Dropbox Business account to store personal data or personal files**. **DO NOT STORE ILLEGALLY ACQUIRED DIGITAL FILES, DATA, MOVIES, or MUSIC ON OUR DROPBOX BUSINESS ACCOUNT**. **DO NOT STORE ANY PERSONAL or ILLICIT or PORNOGRAPHIC or otherwise QUESTIONABLE DATA, FILES, or MEDIA ON OUR DROPBOX BUSINESS ACCOUNT**.
+**Do not use the dropbox business account to store personal data or personal files**. **Do not store illegally acquired digital files, data, movies, or music on our Dropbox Business account**. **Do not store any personal or illicit or pornographic or otherwise questionable data, files, or media on our Dropbox Business account**.

 In addition, everyone should purchase (you can file an expense report and get reimbursed) an external hard drive to store an extra copy of your research-related documents and data, off-site (e.g. at home).
 It is critical to maintain an off-the-cloud, off-lab-site archive of your data, documents and code.